 Because pumpkin is a low-acid food, simply canning pumpkin puree can cause botulism, and we don't want that.
 By adding the sugar and lemon, I have increased the pH of the pumpkin to a higher acid food; the pH levels should be high enough that the risk is very low.
-That being said, please read the following warning so you know how to can this treat properly!
+That being said I cannot recommend you save this treat long-term!
+It's so tasty it doesn't last long anyway. :)

 There is NO DAIRY in this butter; the name "butter" in the title merely refers to the consistency. :) Smooth and buttery.
 I personally crave anything with spices in it during the fall/winter months, and I really wanted something to slather on biscuits the other morning.
 NOMS!